-Buying fine-art prints FAQ
+Buying fine-art prints and originals FAQ

 What is a fine art Giclée print?

 The inks used are not the same as in your home inkjet printer - they are much higher quality.
 The papers used are coated so that the ink adheres with fine precision, rather than soaking into the paper.
+The colours are rich and saturated, and will last a life-time with care.

 Are the prints signed?

 Yes, I sign every print.
-Up until around August 2018 I signed underneath the print on the white margin with my name and edition number in pencil, but then I switched to signing in ink on the picture itself.
+Up until around August 2018 I signed underneath the print on the white margin with my name and edition number in pencil, but then I switched to signing in ink or pencil on the picture itself.
 This enables more framing options as not everyone wants to frame with a white border.
 For the Skrark Art photographic prints, we use a subtle embossed artist's chop to sign.

-What is a certificate of authenticity?
+What is a certificate of authenticity (COA)?

 Will my print stand the test of time?